Forecasting fog for landscape photography

 Photo by bastianw.de

-One of the essential elements in landscape photography is fog, because it gives a magic mood to every landscape and it is also a good cover up for men-made structures in a landscape, such as streets and small villages in a valley.
-For most of you, fog is an absolutely upgrade to your landscape pictures.
+One of the essential elements in landscape photography is fog because it gives a magic mood to every landscape and it is also a good cover-up for man-made structures in a landscape, such as streets and small villages in a valley.
+For most of you, fog is an absolute upgrade to your landscape pictures.
 With modern Meteorology, it is possible to forecast fog for two to three days in the future, which means, that you can easily see if a chosen location will be covered in fog or not.

-For me, I only go on location when I can expect fog or another weather-phenomenon such as a red sky, clear visible milky-way and so on.
-With your smartphone in the pocket, it is possible to get weather data via the internet 24/7.
-But there is much knowledge needed for a correct interpretation of weather forecast models.
-One of the weather forecast models, which is just perfect for central Europe, is the WRF 4km model you can find on modellzentrale.de (German) or wunderground.com specially for the USA.
+For me, I only go on location when I can expect fog or another weather phenomenon such as a red sky, clear visible milky-way, and so on.
+With your smartphone in your pocket, it is possible to get weather data via the internet 24/7.
+However, there is much knowledge needed for a correct interpretation of weather forecast models.
+One of the weather forecast models, which is just perfect for central Europe, is the WRF 4km model you can find on modellzentrale.de (German) or wunderground.com especially for the USA.
 When you click on this model, you will see a list of different weather parameters, which a forecasted 72h into the future in steps by 3h.

 The 3 parameters for fog forecasting

-On every parameter-map you can find an initial date and a validation date.
-The initial date is just the date when the maps where calculated by the super computer by a weather service, the validation date shows you the date when the map is valid.
-The time is measured in UTC, which means that every timestamp is calculated by the time zone of Great-Britain and you have to calculate your local time.
+On every parameter map, you can find an initial date and a validation date.
+The initial date is just the date when the maps were calculated by the supercomputer by a weather service, the validation date shows you the date when the map is valid.
+The time is measured in UTC, which means that every timestamp is calculated by the time zone of Great Britain and you have to calculate your local time.
 For example, you have to add +2h to the UTC time to get the central European summer time.

 2 m relative humidity